chris-me/notes/Microsoft_FTP_IIS.md

 * Open IIS Management Console
 * Create a new FTP Site named "MainFTP" pointing to "C:\inetpub\ftproot"
 * Next, leave IP unassigned and disable SSL (this being a simple manual for using FTP internally)
-* Next, select Basic Authentication and Allow access to Specified users
+* Select Basic Authentication and Allow access to Specified users
 * For the username you can take your local user w/ read/write permissions for example to be able to proceed
 * Finish the wizard